gianniprocida/data-mart-airbnb/README.md

 # A Use-Case of booking a hotel room:Airbnb

-Read the file `Assignments Portfolio_DLBDSPBDM01-2.pdf` for more info.
+Refer to the document `Assignments-Portfolio_DLBDSPBDM01-2.pdf` for more info.

 ## Database creation using docker